swayamswroopojha/SRam/README.md

 PRECHARGE:

-Here we take two pmos.so that we charge the two node upto vdd=1.8v.
+Here we take two pmos.so that we charge the two node BL ,BLB  upto vdd=1.8v.

+when ever their is read or write operation before that we must be ON the pc signal.

+ To charge the node of access transistor quick.we take the width of the transistor high.

 ![PRECHARGE](https://github.com/swayamswroopojha/SRam/assets/130309091/1fbfcb33-9d2e-45a0-8dc7-313519576117)